I am currently behind on these prompts mainly because I want to post something honest.

 Post-birth, I have understood that creating a community of positive, supportive friends and chosen family when our blood family is so far away is worth the effort of cultivation and nurturing.
 This has only deepened during the pandemic.

 In late December 2020, I woke up one morning thinking about how we would celebrate New Year’s Eve as a family, how we would reflect on the year before, and how in the world would plan for the year ahead since all the old familiar ways were out the window.
-At the time, as it is most days, it is important for me to create a happy and positive environment for my child to thrive in – even if I don’t feel like personally thriving or the outside environment is in utter chaos.
+At the time, as it is most days, I need to create a happy and positive environment for my child to thrive in – even if I don’t feel like personally thriving or the outside environment is in utter chaos.
 How else am I going to help teach my child to look for the good, especially if all the external sources (mass media) keep telling us the world is going to hell in a handbasket?!

 My sister once commented to me that I was “running away”.
 “From what?!”
 Was my response.
 This was long after I had settled with my husband in our little corner of Germany and child was very well a part of our life here.
 I didn’t and still don’t feel like I am running from anything, but maybe I wasn’t really running toward much of anything either.